hiiamboris/red-spaces-gitlab-mirror/widgets/guide.md

 ### Adding on-over highlight

-Now we can add an `on-over` handler to the item that sets the `lit?` flag ("lit" from "light", not "literal"):
+Now we can add an `on-over` handler to the item that sets the `lit?` flag ('lit' from 'light', not 'literal'):
 ```
 drop-menu*: [
 	on-down [space path event] [